upthewaterspout/jpf-gradle/README.md

 # Java Path Finder Gradle Plugin

-This is a gradle plugin that makes it easier to use [Java Path Finder](https://babelfish.arc.nasa.gov/trac/jpf) (JPF) from within a gradle project without having to install JPF our configure a jpf.properties with your projects classpath.
+This is a gradle plugin that makes it easier to use [Java Path Finder](https://babelfish.arc.nasa.gov/trac/jpf) (JPF) from within a gradle project without having to install JPF or configure a jpf.properties with your projects classpath.

 ## Usage
 Add this plugin in your gradle build using the [configuration](https://plugins.gradle.org/plugin/com.github.upthewaterspout.jpf) from plugins.gradle.org.